-Incoming calls from the SBC will arrive at either MBG A or MBG B. From there, the MBG will route them to ICP A if it is up, or to ICP B if ICP A is down.
+Incoming calls from the SBC will arrive at either MBG A or MBG B. From there, MBG routes an incoming call to ICP B only if ICP A is marked unavailable, unreachable, or down after failing to respond to three consecutive SIP option keepalives or to a SIP message within 32 seconds.
 Outgoing calls from either ICP can be routed through either MBG.